redox-os/website/content/news/this-month-260831.md

 Redox OS is a complete Unix-like general-purpose microkernel-based operating system written in Rust.
 August was a very exciting month for Redox!
 Here's all the latest news.

-Sorry for the delayed report, we are very busy.
+Sorry for the delayed report, a combination of busy development, time off, conference attendance, other work, and various random factors got in the way.

 ## Donate to Redox